 Melatonin supplements have also been found to be helpful for people who are neurodivergent.
 Children who have ADHD experience better sleep while taking melatonin.
 Many people with autism have a hard time producing the proper amount of melatonin and studies have shown that supplements help them fall asleep sooner.
 Better sleep has also been found to improve functioning during the day.

 One of the most impressive facets of melatonin supplements is the lack of severe side effects.
 There are a handful of minor reported side effects, such as dizziness, nausea, and drowsiness.
 These are very minor side effects in comparison to the ones commonly associated with prescription or over-the-counter sleeping medications.
 The large majority of people who use sleeping medications report feeling as though they are hungover the next day.
-Gastrointestinal side effects such as constipation and diarrhea are also common.
-As are gas, heartburn, and nausea.
-Your body can also become dependant on sleeping pills and after quitting, rebound insomnia can occur.
+Melatonin supplement side effects include gastrointestinal issues such as constipation, diarrhea, gas, heartburn, and nausea.
+Your body can also become dependent on sleeping pills and after quitting, rebound insomnia can occur.

 When deciding whether or not one should take melatonin, any present health concerns should be taken into consideration and a doctor should be consulted.
 Melatonin can interact with high blood pressure medications, immune system suppressants such as cyclosporine, and herbs such as valerian, kava kava, and St. John’s wort.
 Melatonin is also not suggested for children to take due to some concern that it may affect gonadal development.
 Women who are pregnant or trying to get pregnant should also avoid taking melatonin as it may inhibit ovulation to an extent.
 Men taking melatonin have also reported increased breast size and reduced sperm count.